Kenya: KUDURA Mini-grid

 2021 -

-Alongside delivery of clean electricity, a proportion of the sites will have water pumping and purification systems installed to deliver clean drinking water, a precious commodity in the hot and dry Turkana county.
+Alongside delivery of clean electricity, a proportion of the sites will have water pumping and purification systems installed to deliver clean drinking water, a precious commodity in the hot and dry Turkana County.
 Customers will purchase water alongside their power needs via electronic tokens.

 Being financed by InfraCo Africa and RVE.SOL with grant funding from Agence Française de Développement’s (AFD) GMG II Kenya Mini-grid Facility programme, with additional funding from the European Union.